Last modified: October 15, 2021

 allow rules before your

-To allow or deny an IP address to access a service, perform the following steps:
+To add a allow or deny a single IP address, hostname, comma-separated list of IP addresses, or CIDR subnet mask access to a service, perform the following steps:

 Enter the service name in the daemon text box.